 'In The Moment, You Just Fly': Jon Batiste Lets Loose At The Piano

-We're going to hear music from the album, and he's going to sing and play music he's written and show us how he's absorbed the influence of musicians and composers he most admires.
-As you'll hear, he loves a broad range of music and is a virtuoso player.
+We're going to hear music from the album, and he's going to sing and play music he's written and show us how he's absorbed the influences of musicians and composers he most admires.
+As you'll hear, he loves a broad range of music and is a virtuosic performer.
 Let's start with part of the opening track of "Hollywood Africans."
 This is an original called "Kenner Boogie."

 (SOUNDBITE OF JON BATISTE'S "KENNER BOOGIE")

 GROSS: Jon Batiste, welcome to FRESH AIR.
-I really love your playing, and I'm so grateful to you for being at the piano.
-So I - this is a really corny, dumb question to ask a pianist, I know.
+I really love your playing.
+And I'm so grateful to you for being at the piano.
+So this is a really corny, dumb question to ask a pianist.
+I know.
 But how do you do it?
-How do - like on "Kenner Boogie" that we just heard, how do you coordinate the left and right hands?
-They're doing such different things, and what they're doing is so complex.
+How do you - like, on "Kenner Boogie" that we just heard, how do you coordinate the left and right hands?
+They're doing such different things.
+And what they're doing is so complex.